Delta Tau Delta: Symbols

 The Delta Tau Delta badge is square with deeply concave sides.
-Its background is black enamel and is decorated with symbols and the letters ΔΤΔ in gold.
-Above the letters is an eye rayed in glory.
+Its background is black enamel and is decorated with symbols and the letters "ΔΤΔ" in gold.
+Above the letters is an eye, rayed in glory.
 Below the letters is a crescent moon.
 There is a five-pointed star in each corner.
-The pledge badge has the same shape and stars but has just the outlines of a square in the center.
+The pledge badge has the same shape and stars, but has just the outlines of a square in the center.
 An older version of the badge featured the same symbols on a star with six points, along with an anchor and clasped hands.
 This version was discontinued at the 1878 national convention.
 Historically, the fraternity also had a monogrammed badge for alumni.

 The fraternity's flower is the purple iris.
 Its colors are gold, royal purple, and white.
-These colors are featured on the fraternity's flag which has a field of purple, with a gold center, and a canton of white letters ΔΤΔ that are outlined in purple.
+These colors are featured on the fraternity's flag, which has a field of purple, with a gold center, and a canton of white letters "ΔΤΔ" that are outlined in purple.

 The fraternity's coat of arms includes a shield, a charge, a torse, the crest, and the motto.
-The shield is decorated with the charge which includes a white seven-pointed star on a black background, a gold lyre on a green background, five six-pointed white stars arranged in a shape on a purple background, and a white chevron on a red background.
-Above the shield is the torse which is a twisted rope in the official colors of gold, royal purple, and white.
-The crest consist of an eye rayed in glory, located above the torse.
+The shield is decorated with the charge, which includes a white seven-pointed star on a black background, a gold lyre on a green background, five six-pointed white stars arranged in a shape on a purple background, and a white chevron on a red background.
+Above the shield is the torse, which is a twisted rope in the official colors of gold, royal purple, and white.
+The crest consists of an eye rayed in glory, located above the torse.
 The motto consists of a ribbon beneath the shield with the fraternity's name in English.

-The shield is used on the fraternity's Arch Chapter Jewel and is suspended by a purple ribbon.
+The shield is used on the fraternity's arch chapter jewel and is suspended by a purple ribbon.
 Fraternity members may add gold and white enameled bars above the shield to signify their office.
-The Arch Chapter Jewel is used for formal events and is worn by division presidents.
+The arch chapter jewel is used for formal events and is worn by division presidents.

 Delta Tau Delta Fraternity House at Oklahoma State University.